-Explanation :

-for

-departure

-Large companies to complete the s are required to complete the columns below.
-Non-large companies are encouraged columns below.
+Large companents compa • • the columns below.
+Non-large companies are

 Measure :

 Timeframe :

 Stakeholders are able to assess whether the remuneration of directors and senior management is commensurate with their individual performance, taking into consideration the company's performance.

 The board discloses on a named basis the top five senior management's remuneration component including salary, bonus, benefits in-kind and other emoluments in bands of RM50,000.